At Veebit we build game-changing products using advanced psychometrics in big data environments.

 Gabriela Czarnek is an Associate Psychometrician at Veebit and serves as the Psychology Research Manager.
 Her work is focused on building psychometric models for personality, values, and attitudes with applications in different settings, e.g., education, human resources, finance, and marketing.
-She holds a Ph.D. in Psychology from Jagiellonian University, Cracow (Poland).
+Gabriela currently serves as a Postdoctoral Researcher at Jagiellonian University in Cracow Poland, following a term as a Visiting Researcher at the Psychometrics Centre at the Judge Business School, Cambridge University.
+She holds a Ph.D. in Psychology from Jagiellonian University.
 She also has a training in Educational Measurement, with a focus on psychometrics and statistical analysis.
 Her research interests are focused on psychometrics, social cognition, and psychophysiology.